 The powerful yet sensitive portraits by celebrated artist David Johns are created following the artist’s strict cultural “rules” as a Diné (Navajo): David Johns never portrays an actual person, rather he draws from his imagination and strong spiritual ties with his fellow Diné.

 David Johns, a spiritual leader in his tribe, has been an internationally celebrated artist for decades: A 1987 all-Indian exhibition in Helsinki, Finland brought the work of David Johns to European art collectors.
 Johns was then commissioned to paint the 1600 square foot domed ceiling of the Concord Place building in Phoenix, a project that consumed two years of his life; the result, an intricate portrayal of Native American history, is a breathtaking masterwork.
 In 1999 a one-man exhibition for David Johns opened on the French Riviera; this exhibition traveled to the United Nations in Geneva, Switzerland and on to Grenoble, France.
-Turquoise Tortoise Gallery has represented the figurative works of David Johns for over 30 years.
+His works continue to be featured in museum exhibitions such as “Six Navajo Masters” at the Booth Western Art Museum in 2019.

 In the foreword to “David Johns: On the Trail of Beauty," the book produced in conjunction with the dome project, Pulitzer Prize-winning author N. Scott Momaday writes: “David Johns is a seer, and he comes very honestly by that gift.
 In his remarkable artwork, he enables us to see as well.
 His gift becomes our gift.
 Here is the essential spirit of creation."